albrow/zoom/README.md

 You should see some runtimes for various operations.
 If you see an error or if the build fails, please [open an issue](https://github.com/stephenalexbrowne/zoom/issues/new).

-Here are the results from my laptop (2.3GHz intel i7, 8G ram):
+Here are the results from my laptop (2.3GHz intel i7, 8GB ram):

 ```
-BenchmarkSave	   20000	     99562 ns/op
+BenchmarkSave			50000	     73688 ns/op
-BenchmarkFindById	   50000	     73934 ns/op
+BenchmarkFindById	   	50000	     67253 ns/op
+BenchmarkCrud	   		10000	    283122 ns/op
-BenchmarkDeleteById	   50000	     70942 ns/op
+BenchmarkDeleteById	   	50000	     57467 ns/op
 ```

 To put the results another way:

-- Writes take about 100 microseconds (0.01 ms)
-- You can perform about 10k writes/second
-- Reads take about 75 microseconds (0.075 ms)
-- You can perform about 13.5k writes/second
+- Writes: 		74 microseconds each 	@ 13.5k/second
+- Reads: 		67 microseconds each 	@ 14.8k/second
+- CRUD cycle: 	283 microseconds each 	@ 3.5k/second
+- Deletes: 		57 microseconds each 	@ 17.4k/second

-That's already pretty fast!
-And improving these speeds is one of the top priorities for this project.
+You should run your own benchmarks that are closer to your use case to get a real sense of how Zoom will perform for you.
+The speeds above are already pretty fast, but improving them is one of the top priorities for this project.

 Example Usage
 -------------